Rantoul man gets 10 years for trying to entice 16-year-old girl into sex

 As part of his sentence, Turner will have to spend 10 years on supervised release once he gets out of prison.

-Special Assistant U.S. Attorney Shannon O’Brien, who is the deputy bureau chief with the Illinois Attorney General’s Office, Internet Crimes Against Children Task Force, prosecuted Turner.
+Special Assistant U.S. Attorney Shannon O’Brien, the deputy bureau chief with the Illinois Attorney General’s Office’s Internet Crimes Against Children Task Force, prosecuted Turner.